 The extensive formal review process for all NIST publications in part insures the quality of the CFAST Guides.
 In addition, the model developers routinely receive feedback from users on the completeness of the documentation and add clarifications when needed.
 It is estimated that there are several thousand users of CFAST.
 Before new versions of the model are released, there is a "beta test" period in which the users test the new version using the updated documentation.
 This process is similar, although less formal, to that which most computer software programs undergo.
-Training courses for use of the model in fire hazard analysis have been developed from the model documentation and presented at training courses worldwide [95].
+Training courses for use of the model in fire hazard analysis have been developed from the model documentation and presented at training courses worldwide [97].

-3.9.2 Assessment of Justification of Approaches and Assumptions

-The technical approach and assumptions of the model have been presented in the peer reviewed scientific literature and at technical conferences.
-Also, all documents released by NIST are required to go through an internal editorial review and approval process.
+3.9.2 Assessment of Justification of Approaches and Assumptions quired to go through an internal editorial review and approval process.
 This process is designed to ensure compliance with the technical requirements, policy, and editorial quality required by NIST.
 The technical review includes a critical evaluation of the technical content and methodology, statistical treatment of data, uncertainty analysis, use of appropriate reference data and units, and bibliographic references.
-CFAST manuals are always first reviewed by a member of the Fire

-Research Division, then by the immediate supervisor of the author of the document, then by the chief of the Fire Research Division, and finally by a reader from outside the division.
+CFAST manuals are always first reviewed by a member of the Fire Research Division, then by the immediate supervisor of the author of the document, then by the chief of the Fire Research Division, and finally by a reader from outside the division.
 Both the immediate supervisor and the division chief are technical experts in the field.
 Once the document has been reviewed, it is then brought before the Editorial Review Board (ERB), a body of representatives from all the NIST laboratories.
 At least one reader is designated by the Board for each document that it accepts for review.
 This last reader is selected based on technical competence and impartiality.
 The reader is usually from outside the division producing the document and is responsible for checking that the document conforms with NIST policy on units, uncertainty and scope.
 This reader does not need to be a technical expert in fire or combustion.